Antagonist Movement: Broadcast

 Originally scheduled to be a ten episode series about the Antagonist Movement, only four episodes were broadcast after the channel changed its format to half-hour shows.
 NYC Underwater, Angst, Lies & Audio Tape, Make Your Own Damn Shirt and Album Armor were featured in the shows.
 The producer of this series, Anthony Ferraro, is a member of the Antagonist.
 He worked on a number of Antagonist films before moving to California and beginning work at Current TV.
-Some of the short Antagonist videos where featured on Current's foreign channels as well as in-flight programming for Virgin Atlantic.
+Some of the short Antagonist videos were featured on Current's foreign channels as well as in-flight programming for Virgin Atlantic.